marsdrums/ReSTIR-reworking/README.md

 ![](./images/RIS3.png)

 2) Sample the scene, and assign a weight to each sample - weighting samples can be performed in a variety of ways, but let's say we simply compute the luminance of the samples, ending with a single value representing how bright a sample is.
-This is the weight that the sample has in the complex PDF.
+This brightness value is a weight assigned to the samples in the complex PDF.

 ![](./images/RIS4.png)